vmware-archive/vivace/README.md

 # Vivace

 Vivace is a desktop environment for PhotonOS.
-It is a set of extra RPMs like xorg-server, lxde, firefox...
+It is a set of extra RPMs like xorg-server, dwm, firefox...

 ## Source code
 ```